Our Privacy & Cookies Policy

 WHAT ARE COOKIES?

-A cookie, pixel or similar technology is a small file or information saved on your computer or device when you visit the website.
-It enables the website to remember your actions and preferences (such as login, language, font size and other display preferences) over a period of time, so you don’t have to keep re-entering them whenever you come back to the site or browse from one page to another.
+A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer if you agree.
+Cookies contain information that is transferred to your computer's hard drive.
+It enables the website to remember your actions and preferences (such as login, language, font size and other display preferences) over a period of time, so you do not have to keep re-entering them whenever you come back to the site or browse from one page to another.

 By using our website, you agree to the use and storage of cookies on your computer or device.